SparkEdUAB/sparked-manual/docs/contents.md

 From the new page, you can add a `unit`, the `description` of that course and topics that belong to that course unit, there is two buttons the `red(-)` and the `green(+)`, these two will help you add or remove topic fields, this is case you want to add more than one topic at this level.
 When you are done, you can click save to add the course unit with its topics, you can make use of the back button on top written `units`, it takes you to the list of course units.

+When a new unit is added, if User Authentication is enabled then users will be notified that there is new contents that has been added.

 ![Add unit and topics](assets/school8.png)

 ### Add Reference